Nutrition and Dietetics Admissions

 Need more information?
 Please fill out a Prospective Student Inquiry Form.

 The University of North Carolina’s Gillings School of Global Public Health is an Accredited School of Public Health under the Council on Education for Public Health (CEPH).
-The UNC Gillings School of Global Public Health MPH-RD program is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND), following the Future Practice Model.
+The UNC Gillings School of Global Public Health Nutrition and Dietetics concentration is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND), following the Future Practice Model.